xmpuspus/auto-question-generation/README.md

 ### Description
 I used a BERT wrapper based off of [this paper](https://arxiv.org/abs/1810.04805).
-I built a web application that generates questions and possible answers from plain text or url parsing.
-Link to the question generator can be found [here](https://bert-question-generator.herokuapp.com/).
+I built a web application that generates questions and possible answers from plain text or from text parsed from a website.

 ### Deployment Through Web Application